oncody/civ-board-game-2010/README.md

 ## City Management Phase
 Players take turns doing this phase

-Culture Track Advancement
-  * Can be done at any time during this phase
-  * Can be done as many times as you want
+At any time during this phase, you may pay to advance on the culture track as many times as you want (See the [Culture](#culture) section)

-You cannot build a Building or a Wonder, or place a Great Person Marker, on a square where stands an enemy figure.

-A player may choose to replace one of their existing buildings or wonders when placing a new building or wonder (it is possible for a wonder to replace a building and vice versa).
-The new building or wonder must be able to be legally placed in the square once the old building or wonder is removed.
-Players may not replace a building or wonder belonging to another player

-For each city:
+One at a time, for each of your cities do the following:

-* Total up your production
+Total up your production

-Do not include squares blockaded by an enemy army or scout figure You can rush production as many times as you want
-Gain 1 production for 3 trade points spent
+Perform one of the following action:
-Build an army figure
+1. Build an army figure
-Costs 4 production
+    * Costs 4 production
-Represent a civilization’s military forces
-The only figures that can fight battles and explore huts and villages Can blockade enemy squares
+    * The only figures that can fight battles and explore huts and villages
-Buildings
-Wonders
-Great people
-Great people cards
-Can a player build an army figure with a city action and place it in a square of that city’s outskirts that contains enemy figures?
-Does this initiate a battle?
+    * Place this unit in a legal square in your city's outskirts where you built this unit
-A: Yes.
-The battle takes place immediately
+        * If this square contains an enemy unit, a battle immediately takes place

-Build a scout figure
+1. Build a scout figure
-Costs 6 production
+    * Costs 6 production
-Represent a civilization’s non-military forces
-May be used to build new cities gather extra trade, production, or other resources for a city Can blockade enemy squares
+    * May be used to build new cities, gather extra trade, production, or other resources for a city
-Buildings
-Wonders
-Great people
-Great people cards
-Cannot enter squares containing huts or villages
-Are killed immediately any time they are attacked by an army, unless they have a friendly army escorting them.
-This counts as a battle and triggers loot
-Build a military unit card
-Costs 5-11 production
-Build a building (requires a tech to unlock it)
-Each city can only have a single building with a star in its outskirts Like units, buildings are limited to the number of components available.
-Once all buildings of a certain type have been produced, no more can be produced until one of the existing buildings of that type is destroyed.
-Build a wonder
-You can have only 1 Wonder in each city.
-Each time a wonder is purchased from the market, the next wonder in the deck must be drawn and placed faceup in the market to replace it, along with its accompanying wonder marker.
-This rule was omitted from the first printing of the rulebook by accident.
-Even an obsolete Wonder must be replaced if you want to build a new Wonder in a city that already has one.
-* Devote to the Arts
-  * Gain 1 culture
-  * Gain 1 additional culture if your city is a metropolis
-  * Gain 1 additional culture for each culture token in your outskirts
-  * Gain 1 additional culture for each culture token your scout has if not in your outskirts)
-* Harvest a single resource in your city’s outskirts
+    * Place this unit in a legal square in your city's outskirts where you built this unit
-  * Limited by the finite number of resources
-* Start a building program
-Place a building program marker on the city
-A city cannot have more than one building program marker on it at a time The marker stays on the city until a figure, unit, building, or wonder is produced The next time a city with a building program marker is used to produce a figure, unit, building, or wonder, discard the building program marker on the city and double the amount of ! the city has in its outskirts for the duration of the action.
-A city must use a building program marker when it produces.
-The city does not double any ! gained from other sources, such as culture event cards or governments.
-Any excess ! after the produce action is complete is wasted.
-Disband an army
-If a player disbands an army, they may choose to fortify the city that the army figure was disbanded in.
-To do so, the player takes a fortification/caravan marker and places it on the city center, fortification side up.
-A fortification marker indicates that temporary defenses have been built to protect the city.
-When a player defends a fortified city, they receive an extra +2 combat bonus.
-If a fortified city successfully defends itself against an attacker in combat, the fortification marker is discarded (and if the city isn’t successfully defended, the city is destroyed, of course).
-A city may only have one fortification marker on it at a time, and a fortified city cannot also have a caravan marker placed on it.
-Disband a scout
-If a player disbands a scout, they may choose to send a caravan to the city that the scout figure was disbanded in.
-To do so, the player takes a fortification/caravan marker and places it on the city center, caravan side up.
-A caravan marker indicates that the city is benefitting from a burst of productivity.
-When a player takes a build action in a city with a caravan marker, they may discard the caravan marker to have the city produce 2 extra ! that turn.
-8
-A city may only have one caravan marker on it at a time, and a city with a caravan cannot also have a fortification marker placed on it.
+        * If this square contains an enemy unit, a battle immediately takes place

 ## Movement Phase
-* Friendly figures may pass through but they cannot end their movement in a city center
+* Friendly figures may pass through, but they cannot end their movement in a city center
 * Starting travel speed for army and scout figures is 2
 * Starting stacking limit for army and scout figures is 2
 * Turn phase 4